 How Does My Metabolism Work?

 Understanding how your metabolism works is the first step to changing it.
-Your metabolism isn’t a switch or a dial that that can be adjusted with any single lifestyle change.
+Your metabolism isn’t a switch or a dial that can be adjusted with any single lifestyle change.
 Instead, it’s a series of complex processes that happen inside your body to turn food into energy so your cells can function properly.

-Age, gender, body size (height and bone structure) and family history can influence your metabolism, but these are things you can’t change.
+Age, gender, body size (height and bone structure), and family history can influence your metabolism, but these are things you can’t change.
 Fortunately, there are things you can change to boost your metabolism and reach your goal weight.

-How To Increase Your Metabolism In 5 Steps
+How To Boost Your Metabolism After 50

 So how do you turn up the heat on your metabolism to burn more calories?
 Here are five steps you can use to increase your metabolism and get your calorie-burning machine working more efficiently.

-1. Gain Muscle
+1. Build Muscle Mass

 Also, avoid yo-yo dieting and quick weight loss programs that cause your weight to bounce up and down.
 The damage it does to your metabolism isn’t worth it.